slackalaxy/dep-check/README.md

 ## missdepslist
 Same as above, but outputs a simple list of missing dependencies, easy to parse.

+## prtskim
+This cleans and updates port(s), by running `prtwash`, removing any `.md5sum`, and updateing footprint and signature.
+It can be run on a single port or a collection of ports, e.g. `prtskim *`.

 ## revlib
 Find which ports contain missing libraries needed by a package.